MrEnergy64/ncurses-IPventur/README.md

-# ncurses-IPventur 1.0v8
+# ncurses-IPventur.py
 IPventur nmap frontend for Python3 and curses with nmap3 module

-This is v8 of ncurses-IPventur-10v8.py
+This is v8 of ncurses-IPventur.py

 Requirements: